RIT-EVT/BMS/README.md

    7) `docs/source/index.rst:6`
    8) `docs/source/api/index.rst:4,12,15`
    9) `README.md:56`
-6) Sample files are included in `./src` and `./include`.
+7) Sample files are included in `./src` and `./include`.
 Once proper functionality has been confirmed, these files should be deleted.
 There are placeholders to demonstrate the board library building functionality.
-7) Everything in this README from this line up should be deleted, leaving only the content below:
+8) Everything in this README from this final step up should be deleted, leaving only the content below.
+When finished, all the changes should be committed and pushed to the setup branch, and a PR should be created to merge into main.

 # BIKE_NAME-BOARD_NAME